pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 ### Algorithm

-In contrast to the coupled solvers presented above (strongly coupled or implicit techniques), the explicit solver will not iterate between the solvers whitin a timestep.
+In contrast to the coupled solvers presented above (strongly coupled or implicit techniques), the explicit solver does not iterate between the solvers whitin a timestep.
 Instead, the solvers are only evaluated once per time step.
 Therefore, equilibrium between fluid and structure is not exactly satisfied.
-This technique is suitable for problems with low added mass, such as aeroelastic simulations.
-However, it will cause stability issues for problems with high added mass.
+This technique is suitable for problems with low added mass, such as aeroelastic problems.
+However, it can cause stability issues for problems with high added mass.

+### Settings

+No additional parameters are required besides the parameters required in the [class `CoupledSolverGaussSeidel`](#settings).
+Parameters from `convergence_criteria` are ignored.

+## One-way solver

+This coupled solver inherits from the class `CoupledSolverGaussSeidel`.
+The `type` for this coupled solver is `coupled_solvers.oneway`.

+### Algorithm

+In the one-way solver the fluid forces are coupled to the structural model without feedback of the structural deformation to the fluid solver.
+This solver can be used when structural deformation does not affect the fluid forces.

 ### Settings